Below is a step-by-step workflow used to estimate the length and

 will be written to the same folder where the input CSV file is located.

-- This file is the same as the input CSV file, but with
+This file is the same as the input CSV file, but with appended columns

-appended columns for matched address components, geocoding score and
+for matched address components, geocoding score and precision, latitude,

-precision, latitude, longitude, and a categorical geocoding result.
-See
+longitude, and a categorical geocoding result.
+See Interpreting

 geocoding results for more information on the geocoding